emca-it/OP5-Documentation/howto/HOWTOs/Monitoring_HP_Compaq_servers.md

 # Monitoring HP/Compaq servers

-Are you using op5 monitor version 6.3 or newer?
+Are you using OP5 Monitor version 6.3 or newer?

-The first steps of this how-to is for op5 monitor version 6.2 or older. if you have upgraded to version 6.3 of op5 monitor the check\_hpasm plugin is shipped with the product, please follow the [instructions](#MonitoringHP/Compaqservers-instructions6.3) to start using check\_hpasm.
-If you have a fresh installation of op5 monitor 6.3 or newer the new commands are already configured and ready to use.
+The first steps of this how-to is for OP5 Monitor version 6.2 or older. if you have upgraded to version 6.3 of OP5 Monitor the check\_hpasm plugin is shipped with the product, please follow the [instructions](#MonitoringHP/Compaqservers-instructions6.3) to start using check\_hpasm.
+If you have a fresh installation of OP5 Monitor 6.3 or newer the new commands are already configured and ready to use.
 The [new check\_commands](#MonitoringHP/Compaqservers-new-services) can be viewed at the bottom of this page.

-# Instructions for op5 monitor 6.2 or older:
+# Instructions for OP5 Monitor 6.2 or older:

 **Monitoring HP/Compaq servers with check\_hpasm**